 You can donate to a charity on a personal basis and receive tax relief through your personal tax return.
 The donations should be made under the Gift Aid system so that you can receive tax relief.
-Please note, any donations that are not via Gift Aid will not receive tax relief.
+Please note that donations not made via Gift Aid will not receive tax relief.
 When you use the Gift Aid method to donate, you need to provide a declaration.
 You can state either in writing or verbally that you are eligible.
 In the UK, the largest charities will include Gift Aid declarations on their donation forms or websites.

-Sadly, due to the way that the UK tax system works, when you claim for tax relief on gifts personally, it will only favour you if you are a higher rate taxpayer.
-To sum up, you will only actually receive tax relief on a personal basis, if your income is in the higher rates tax band.
-If you are in the higher rates tax band, your total annual income is above £50,270 in the tax year 2021/22.
+Sadly, due to the way the UK tax system works, when you claim tax relief on gifts personally, it will only favour you if you are a higher-rate taxpayer.
+To sum up, you will only receive tax relief on a personal basis if your income is in the higher rates tax band.
+If you are in the higher rates tax band, your total annual income is above £50,270 in the tax year 2022/23.

-Furthermore, if you have not paid any income tax at all and you include the donations on your tax return, you will pay tax on the donations.
+Furthermore, if you have not paid any income tax and include the donations on your tax return, you will pay tax on the donations.
 If you do, the charity can claim the tax back.
-However, in this scenario, you may choose not to include the donations on your personal tax return and then you will not need to pay the tax on these.
+However, in this scenario, you may choose not to include the donations on your personal tax return, and you will not need to pay the tax on these.

 Paying for donations through your company

-Please note, when your company donates, as mentioned you will need to retain the documents that support this.
-What’s more, the donation needs be to a UK registered charity.
+Please note that when your company donates, you must retain the documents supporting this.
+What’s more, the donation needs to be to a UK-registered charity.
 If it is, you can claim this as a business expense in your company’s accounts.

 Furthermore, if you decide to donate your business, there are several ways that you can do this.
 These include:

-- You could choose to donate trading stock items or equipment (items that your company makes or sells).
+- You could donate trading stock items or equipment (products or services that your company supplies).

 - Donating certain shares or land/property.